1896 United States presidential election: Results

 36.8% of the voting age population and 79.7% of eligible voters participated in the election.
 McKinley secured a solid victory in the electoral college by carrying the core of the East and Northeast, while Bryan did well among the farmers of the South, West, and rural Midwest.
 The large German-American voting bloc supported McKinley, who gained a large majority among the middle class, skilled factory workers, railroad workers, and large-scale farmers.

 This was the first time since 1876 that a candidate won a majority of the popular vote.
 The national popular vote was rather close, as McKinley defeated Bryan by 602,500 votes, receiving 51% to Bryan's 46.7%: a shift of 53,000 votes in California, Kentucky, Ohio and Oregon would have won Bryan the election despite McKinley winning the majority of the popular vote, but due to the joint Democratic-Populist ticket, this also would have left Hobart and Sewell short of the 224 electoral votes required to win the vice-presidency, forcing a contingent election for vice-president in the Senate.
 11.36% of McKinley's votes came from the eleven states of the former Confederacy, with him taking 35.30% of the vote in that region.

 The National Democrats did not carry any states, but they did divide the Democratic vote in some states and helped the Republicans flip Kentucky cracking into the Solid South; Gold Democrats made much of the fact that Palmer's small vote in Kentucky was higher than McKinley's very narrow margin in that state.
 This was the first time a Republican presidential candidate had ever carried Kentucky, but they did not do so again until Calvin Coolidge in 1924.
 From this, they concluded that Palmer had siphoned off needed Democratic votes and hence thrown the state to McKinley.
 However, McKinley would have won the overall election even if he had lost Kentucky to Bryan.

+The Prohibitionists dropped below a percentage point of the popular vote for the first time since their breakthrough in 1884, though the split in their vote, while sufficient to allow Palmer to finish third in the popular vote, did not prove as severe as they had initially feared.
+Bentley's breakaway candidacy only attracted 0.1% of the popular vote, and he only even did that well due to the New Jersey chapter of the Prohibition Party rejecting Levering and nominating Bentley as the party's candidate; the state single-handedly accounted for 40% of Bentley's overall vote.
+Levering largely lost votes to McKinley, as Prohibitionists who were concerned about the prospect of a Bryan presidency moved to support him; conversely, Bentley's candidacy was undermined by the emergence of Bryan, who like Bentley was a free silver supporter and was considered to be at least amenable to prohibition (though he would not publicly emerge as a supporter of it until over a decade later).